-Hammer mills of the type HUV are are mainly used in the sectors of raw materials and the iron and steel industries for secondary and tertiary crushing of various materials.
-Often, they are employed for the fine crushing of medium-hard to soft materials like: Anhydrite, quicklime, lignite, coal, oil shale, dolomite, chalk, gypsum, glass, clay, limestone, etc.
+HAZEMAG’s HUV Hammer Mills are mainly used in the raw materials sectors, and the iron and steel industry, for secondary and tertiary crushing of various materials.
+They are often employed for the fine crushing of medium-hard to soft materials such as anhydrite, quicklime, lignite, coal, oil shale, dolomite, chalk, gypsum, glass, clay, limestone, etc

-The feed material which is conveyed to the processing chamber is crushed through impact as well as through attrition.
-Whilst on the inlet opening impact stress occurs, the crushed material is mainly comminuted through blows by the retracting effect of the rotor in the lower part of the narrowing crushing room.
+The feed material, which is conveyed to the processing chamber, is crushed through impact as well as through attrition.
+Impact stress occurs at the inlet, but the crushed material is mainly comminuted through blows by the retracting effect of the rotor in the lower part of the narrowing crushing chamber.
 The material remains in the workspace until it is discharged through the grate gaps or opening section.
-The grinding path restricts the amount of oversize and supports the generation of a cubical and stress-free product
+The grinding path restricts the amount of oversize and supports the generation of a cubical and stress-free product.

-The HUV hammer mills are designed in such way that they can be driven at both continuous or variable rotor speeds.
-Inspection flaps and hinged housings are provided to facilitate easy maintenance.
-After opening of the hinged section access to all wear parts and grindings paths is provided.
+The HUV Hammer Mills are designed in such way that they can be driven at both continuous or variable rotor speeds.
+Inspection flaps and hinged housings are provided to facilitate easy maintenance, and allow access to all wear parts and grindings paths.

-The torsion-free mill casing is protected against wear through screwed-on lateral plates of wear-resistant material.
-Also, it is mounted on an anti-vibration base frame, which mostly reduces dynamic loads.
-The two sides of the mill housing can be opened/closed hydraulically.
+The torsion-free mill casing is protected against wear through bolted-on lateral plates of wear-resistant material and, being mounted on an anti-vibration base frame, mostly reduces dynamic loads.
+The two sides of the mill housing can be opened or closed hydraulically.

-A vital component of the HAZEMAG hammer mills is the disc-type rotor, in which are mounted the moving hammers.
-The heavy-duty rotor is of a steel disc design, with free moving (360°) hammers mounted between the discs and is shaft mounted and fitted with self-aligning roller bearings.
-The rotor can be operated in both directions.
-This way it is not necessary to turn the hammers manually and the utilization of the hammers is optimized.
-The flexible suspension of the hammers on the rotor ensures that the HUV hammer mill is sturdy enough against the intrusion of extremely hard foreign particles.
-The finely balanced design of the opposing hammers ensures balanced running.
-The hammers are made of compound castings and are easy to exchange.
+A vital component of the HAZEMAG Hammer Mills is the disc-type rotor, to which the moving hammers are mounted.
+The heavy-duty rotor is of a steel disc design, with free moving (360°) hammers mounted between the discs.
+It is shaft mounted and fitted with self-aligning roller bearings.
+The rotor can also be operated in both directions; optimising utilisation of the hammers and eliminating the need to turn them manually.
+Hammers are made of compound castings, which are easy to exchange, and the finely balanced design of the opposing hammers ensures balanced running.
+The flexible suspension of the hammers on the rotor ensures that the HUV Hammer Mill is robust enough to withstand the intrusion of extremely hard foreign particles.

-On the reversible version, the hammers can be utilized to their optimum by reversing the direction of drive without having to reverse the heads themselves.
-On the non-reversible HUV only one grinding path can be used.
-Instead of the grinding path, a bended plate is installed in order to protect the housing.
+On the reversible version, the hammers can be utilised to their optimum by reversing the direction of drive without having to reverse the heads themselves.
+On the non-reversible HUV, only one grinding path can be used.
+Instead of the grinding path, a curved plate is installed to protect the housing.

 The HUV can be driven at either a constant or a variable speed.

-All HAZEMAG HUV type hammer mills are equipped with a rotor turning devices, by means of which the rotors can be moved and locked in the appropriate position for safe and easier hammer replacement.
+All HAZEMAG HUV Hammer Mills are equipped with a rotor turning device – allowing the rotor to be moved and locked in the appropriate position for safe and easy hammer replacement.

-The rotor turning devices are of a worm gear with hydraulic drive and break.
+The rotor turning device comprises a worm gear with hydraulic drive and brake.